 Endometrial ablation — Endometrial ablation destroys the lining of the uterus.
 The treatment does not shrink the fibroid(s) but can help to decrease heavy menstrual bleeding caused by fibroids.
 In fact, some women who have endometrial ablation stop having menstrual periods.

-To minimize pain after the treatment, most women stay in the hospital overnight.
 Pregnancy is not usually recommended after uterine artery embolization, although it is possible to become pregnant.
 Some form of birth control is recommended if you do not want to become pregnant.

 Hysterectomy is a permanent treatment that cures heavy menstrual bleeding and the bulk related symptoms of fibroids.
 However, it is major surgery, and you will need up to six weeks to fully recover.
 More detailed information about hysterectomy is available separately.
 (See "Patient information: Abdominal hysterectomy (Beyond the Basics)" and "Patient information: Vaginal hysterectomy (Beyond the Basics)".)